emidah/co2-finder/README.md

 ### Loaded into memory?
 Why does it not use a database?

 In its current state the app runs on a single dyno, and the size of the data is under one megabyte.
-A database seems overkill for this situation.
-I played around with a free Heroku PostgreSQL database, but decided to simplify instead.
+A database seems overkill to me.
+I played around with a free Heroku PostgreSQL database, but ultimately decided to keep the application simple instead since it works perfectly as is.